AviAvinav/kaam/CONTRIBUTING.md

 ## Developing

-Use the `v1.2.0-alpha` branch for development, make pull requests to this branch.
+Use the `dev` branch for development, make pull requests to this branch.

 To develop locally: